peteshadbolt/abp/README.md

 53 tests run in 39.5 seconds (53 tests passed)
 ```

-Currently I use some reference implementations of `CHP` and `graphsim` which you won't have installed, hence some tests will fail with `ImportErrors`.
-You can ignore those.
+Currently I use some reference implementations of `CHP` and `graphsim` which you won't have installed, so a bunch of tests will be skipped.
+That's expected.